ECE 757 Fall 2009 Homework 1 // Due in Lecture Wed Feb 18, 2009

 - A graph showing your achieved speedup from parallelization with

-- A 1-2 paragraph discussion comparing your Pthread results with the ideal
+- A 1-2 paragraph discussion comparing your Pthread results (real and simulated) with the ideal

 speedups expected from part 1.
 Make sure to discuss any observable